awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

 │   └── tsconfig.json
 ```

 As a nested stack, this uses CDK to build and deploy the resources.
-As it uses CDK constructs from the `base` stack via relative paths, do not move this directory without first updating the paths in `lib/OsCommandStack.ts` first.
+As it uses CDK constructs from the `base` stack via relative paths, do not move this directory without first updating the paths in `lib/EtlSimpleStack.ts`.

 If using Docker, continue to use the `base/docker` directory for starting and stopping the container.